GaloisInc/saw-script/doc/manual/manual.md

   `Term` does not need to have originally been derived from a Cryptol expression.

+In addition to these rules, bindings created at the Cryptol level, either from included files or inside Cryptol quoting brackets, are visible only to later Cryptol expressions, and not as SAWScript variables.

 To make these rules more concrete, consider the following examples.

-TODO: examples
+If we bind a SAWScript `Int`, we can use it as a Cryptol type variable.
+If we create a `Term` variable which internally has function type, we can apply it to an argument within a Cryptol expression, but not at the SAWScript level:

 ~~~~
 sawscript> let n = 8